the five

 of

-These "useful and productive ways of thinking about writing" can also be understood as habits of mind
+These "useful and productive ways of thinking about writing" can also be understood as habits of mind.

-habit is a behavior that has been expressed so often that it becomes routine or automatic.
+A habit is a behavior that has been expressed so often that it becomes routine or automatic.
 Something becomes a habit when you don’t need to be reminded to do it.
 “Habits of mind,” then, are ways of thinking that have become habitual, or automatic.

 First-Year Writing Program courses are designed to present you with repeated opportunities to practice these ways of thinking, so that in the future, they will become habitual.
 You’ll approach future writing tasks with these understandings in mind, without even having to think about them.